Get started by searching below:

 Filing a nursing home wrongful death lawsuit can help families get back on their feet.
 While money cannot make up for the emotional loss, it can help cover the associated medical and funeral expenses.

-A wrongful death lawsuit also sends a powerful message to the nursing home and its employees: Things must change, and no other families should suffer.
+A nursing home wrongful death lawsuit also sends a powerful message to the facility and its employees: Things must change, and no other families should suffer.

 Our experienced legal partners can help families in all 50 states.
-Together, they have helped recover over $304 million, including payouts from nursing home wrongful death lawsuits.
+Together, they’ve helped recover over $318 million, including payouts from nursing home wrongful death lawsuits.

 Call the Nursing Home Abuse Center at (855) 264-6310 right now or get a free case review to see if you qualify to file a nursing home wrongful death lawsuit.